EU agrees new controls for credit rating agencies

 “I think that the significance of this reform is limited because the political ambition has been scaled back,” said Nicolas Veron of Brussels-based think tank Bruegel.

-“In any event, the behaviour of rating agencies such as we saw with U.S. securitised products before the crisis has changed.”
+“In any event, the behavior of rating agencies such as we saw with U.S. securitized products before the crisis has changed.”

 Under the law, the agencies will set up a calendar indicating when they will rate countries, publishing ratings only after close of business and at least one hour before the opening of trading in the EU.